 The last place team in the East could easily go .500 this year.
 The Orioles are a bit of a mystery team to me, mainly due to their pitching staff.
 Their current rotation is made up of Jason Hammel, Wei-Yin Chen, Chris Tillman, Miguel Gonzalez, and Brian Matusz.
 Like the Athletics, there isn’t much experience there, and of the experience they do have, none of those names have ever strung together two good seasons in a row.
 Even last year, only one of those pitchers exceeded 120 innings pitched.
 Every pitcher in this rotation is the equivalent of a typical 3-5 starter in the MLB.
 My main concern for the Baltimore offense is their ability to get on base.
 They were 23rd in baseball in OBP last year, and that was before losing Mark Reynolds who led the team in BB% and was second in OBP.
 The offensive output will greatly depend on Adam Jones and Chris Davis.
 Jones has only had one season with a WAR above 4.0 in his career and Davis has only had one 2.0 WAR.
 For me, there are too many question marks in Baltimore for them to compete for the AL East crown.

-Topics: American League, Baltimore Orioles, Boston Red Sox, Chicago White Sox, Cleveland Indians, Detroit Tigers, Kansas City Royals, Minnesota Twins, New York Yankees, Tampa Bay Rays, Toronto Blue Jays
+Tags: American League Baltimore Orioles Boston Red Sox Chicago White Sox Cleveland Indians Detroit Tigers Featured Kansas City Royals Minnesota Twins New York Yankees Popular Tampa Bay Rays Toronto Blue Jays